 How to implement:

 Example: One company's AI system increased its prospect research speed by 50%, and leadership was thrilled with the productivity gains.
 When they checked pipeline data later, though, closed deals hadn't increased at all.
-Faster research didn't matter because they were still targeting prospects who weren't ready to buy.
+Faster research proved irrelevant because they targeted prospects outside the buying window.

 💡PRO TIP: UserGems makes pipeline attribution crystal clear - every opportunity shows which signal triggered it, when the outreach happened, and how it progressed through your funnel.
 The platform tracks influenced pipeline automatically, so you can see exactly how much revenue came from job changes versus new hires versus other buying signals.